MontrealAI/AGI-Alpha-Node-v0/docs/README.md

   </a>
 </p>

 > **agijobs-sovereign-labor-v0p1** is the production sovereign labor machine that harvests opportunity, compounds influence, and keeps its owner in absolute command.
+It is the instrument people have in mind when they imagine an intelligence engine capable of reshaping economic gravity—yet it obeys only you.

 ---